ayushmunjal/CurrencyConverter/README.md

-# HomeDepot
+# Currency Converter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+This demo project was developed for **The Home Depot**.
+Calculate live currency and foreign exchange rates with this free currency converter.
+You can convert currencies with this currency calculator for currencies CAD, USD, EUR.
+It utilizes APIs from http://fixer.io/

 ## Install dependencies

-Run `npm install` to install the dependencies.
+Once the Run `npm install` to install the dependencies.
+Once the installation is complete, you can see `node_modules` folder in the root folder.

 ## Run the Application